Health Impact Assessment

 What is a health impact assessment?

-- To assess the potenial health impacts, both positive and negative of projects.
+- To assess the potential health impacts, both positive and negative of projects.

 - To improve the quality of public policy decisions by making recommendations that are likely to enhance predicted positive health impacts and minimize negative ones.

 - It focuses on social and environmental justice

 - It involves positive encouragement of public participation in the debate about public health issues

 - It can bring public health issues into the foreground when organisations and parties are making decisions and policies

 Four Core Values of a Health Impact Assessment

 - Sustainable development (i.e. development that meets the needs of the present without damaging the health or environment of future generations)

 - Ethical use of evidence